MemVerge/mvai-public/README.md

 - **`[etcd]`**
   Holds the node, or nodes, that will host Kubernetes' `etcd` key-value store.
 This is also, most likely, the provisioning machine.
 - **`[kube-node]`**
   Should contain the cluster's "worker nodes" -- that is, nodes that do not appear in `[kube-master]`, but are expected to run workloads.

 ## Installing Kubernetes

-Once Ansible configuration is complete, copy these commands into your terminal to install Kubernetes and NVIDIA's NFS client provisioner:
+Once Ansible configuration is complete, copy these commands into your terminal to install Kubernetes:
 ```bash
 wget -O logging.sh https://raw.githubusercontent.com/MemVerge/mmc.ai-setup/main/logging.sh
 wget -O deepops-setup.sh https://raw.githubusercontent.com/MemVerge/mmc.ai-setup/main/deepops-setup.sh